OmarThinks/OmarThinks/examples/javascript.md

 ## About:
-This is an example of using pure JavaScript with AJAX.
+This is an example of using
+**JavaScript, CSS, Bootstrap and AJAX**.

 Cantiin is a website for ecommerce, it has